 Day 5.
 Split – Diocletian’s Palace & Game of Thrones

-Maybe you can hop on a high-speed catamaran and check out the famous island of Hvar, book a private Game Of Thrones tour, or walk around beautiful Marjan Hill and check out the museums of Split.
+Maybe you can hop on a high-speed catamaran and check out the famous island of Hvar, book a private Game of Thrones tour, or walk around beautiful Marjan Hill and check out the museums of Split.
 Or finally, you can decide to chill on one of Split’s stunning beaches.
 Whatever you choose, we’re sure you’ll love this fantastic city.

 Overnight: Split